jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 dynamic scaling of a router network potentially impacting jitter, or sleeping cellular base stations and activating them as capacity needs grow will introduce a delay in matching the needs of the data flows.

-This document discusses some of these architectural aspects and considerations related to them, and tries to give guidance where such guidance can be given.
+This document discusses some of these architectural aspects and considerations related to them and tries to give guidance where such guidance can be given.

 The scope of the document is advice on Internet and protocol